Eurasian tree sparrow: Predators

 A sick and dying individual, apathetic and unresponsive to touch.

-Predators of the Eurasian tree sparrow include a variety of accipiters, falcons and owls, such as the Eurasian sparrowhawk, common kestrel, little owl, and sometimes long-eared owl and white stork.
+Predators of the tree sparrow include a variety of accipiters, falcons and owls, such as the Eurasian sparrowhawk, common kestrel, little owl, and sometimes long-eared owl and white stork.
 It does not appear to be at an increased risk of predation during its autumn moult, despite having fewer flight feathers at that time.
 Nests may be raided by Eurasian magpies, jays, least weasels, rats, cats, and constricting snakes such as the horseshoe whip snake.

 Many species of bird lice are present on the birds and in their nests, and mites of the genus Knemidocoptes have been known to infest populations, resulting in lesions on the legs and toes.
 Parasitisation of nestlings by Protocalliphora blow-fly larvae is a significant factor in nestling mortality.
 Egg size does not influence nestling mortality, but chicks from large eggs grow faster.

-Eurasian tree sparrows are also subject to bacterial and viral infections.
-Bacteria have been shown to be an important factor in the failure of eggs to hatch and in nestling mortality, and mass deaths due to Salmonella infection have been noted in Japan.
+Tree sparrows are susceptible to bacterial and viral infections.
+It has been shown that bacteria play an important role in eggs failing to hatch and in nestling mortality, and mass deaths due to Salmonella infection have been noted in Japan.
 Avian malaria parasites have been found in the blood of many populations, and birds in China were found to harbour a strain of H5N1 that was highly virulent to chickens.

-The immune response of Eurasian tree sparrows is less robust than that of the house sparrow and has been proposed as a factor in the greater invasive potential of the latter.
-The house sparrow and Eurasian tree sparrow are the most frequent victims of roadkill on the roads of Central, Eastern and Southern Europe.
+The immune response of tree sparrows is weaker than that of house sparrows, which has been suggested as an explanation for the latter's greater invasive potential.
+The house sparrow and tree sparrow are the most frequent victims of roadkill on the roads of Central, Eastern and Southern Europe.
 The maximum recorded age is 13.1 years, but three years is a typical lifespan.

 Temperature regulation

-Eurasian tree sparrows exhibit various physiological adaptations to seasonal changes in temperature and photoperiod.
-When exposed to shorter photoperiods and colder temperatures in winter, Eurasian tree sparrows increased body mass, increased basal metabolic rate, increased cytochrome c oxidase enzyme activity, and increased thyroid hormone activity, with temperature having a greater effect than photoperiod.
-Increasing body mass allows these birds to store more energy, while their increased basal metabolic rate is due to a higher amount of energy needed to maintain their body temperature in colder conditions.
-Another study also found that during the winter, Eurasian tree sparrows also exhibited higher levels of thyroid hormone T3, which helps regulate the body's use of energy.
+Tree sparrows exhibit various physiological adaptations to seasonal changes in temperature and photoperiod.
+When exposed to shorter photoperiods and colder temperatures in winter, tree sparrows increase their body mass and basal metabolic rate, as well as the activity of the cytochrome c oxidase enzyme and thyroid hormone hormones.
+Temperature has a greater effect than photoperiod.
+Increasing body mass allows these birds to store more energy, while their increased basal metabolic rate is due to the higher amount of energy needed to maintain their body temperature in colder conditions.
+Another study also found that during the winter, tree sparrows also exhibited higher levels of thyroid hormone T3, which helps regulate the body's use of energy.
 The birds' increased T3 levels was correlated with increased heat production.